 Leia loves experimental poetry and enjoys work that is visually exciting.
 She is soon to graduate with an English Literature and Creative Writing BA from the University of East Anglia.
 Her favourite poets include Nikki Dudley, Sascha Akhtar, Astra Papachristodoulou and Briony Hughes.
 She is a winner of the Streetcake Experimental Poetry prize, and her work also appears in Re-side’s ‘Connection’ collection, and on The Babel Tower Notice Board.
-She has an upcmong collection with Broken Sleep Books releasing in August.
+She has an upcoming collection with Broken Sleep Books releasing in August.

 JP (Assistant editor)

 JP Seabright is a queer writer living in London, who has had poetry published in three anthologies, short stories published online and in print, and various pieces shortlisted, longlisted and highly commended.
 Recently their work can be found in Babel Tower Notice Board, Fugitives & Futurists, Full House, Untitled Voices, Streetcake and elsewhere.
 Occasionally they can be found hanging out on Twitter @errormessage and blogging about music at https://randomrecordreview.wordpress.com/

 Claire (Instagram, arts and visuals editor)